eric19960304/Ridesharing-App-For-HK/README.md

 3. Install yarn with version >=1.12.3 installed

-4. modify the content of `serverURL` in `config.js` file, to the local/public IP address of the machine this server to be running on
+4. modify the content of `serverURL` in `config.js` file, to the local/public IP address of the machine that this development server to be running on

 5. Setup all back-end services described at https://github.com/eric19960304/Ridesharing-App-For-HK-Back-End